Quick Answer

 1. Main weapon line first: your first weapon carry sets the account’s pace.

-3. Room-clear / utility slot third: this is what turns the build from “works” into “farms smoothly”.
+3. Room-clear / utility role third: this is what turns the build from “works” into “farms smoothly”.

 4. Memory tuning last: add matching support once the core three units already perform.